 You can also play as pairs or even snap.
 The little box with its handle is easy to carry around with you.
 It was great for Alfie to practice his colours.
 It also helped with Harriet’s (and mine!) memory skills.
 Rainbow unicorns has definitely been one of our favourites out of the Orchard Toys collection.
 It also cost just £8.25 on Orchard Games.
 A perfect stocking filler or one for the Chrismas Eve box.

 If you child is more into dragons than unicorns.
 You can also buy this game in a Dragons and Knights theme.
 However at £8.25 you can even get both.
 We had such a fun time playing Rainbow Unicorns and it works well with older children

 Farmyard Heads & Tails

-The box includes 24 chunky cards of animals heads and matching tails.
+The box includes 24 chunky cards of animals heads and matching tails which are perfect for tiny hands.
 Really simple idea of matching the head to the tails.

-Orchard Toys have lots of similar items to these so once you have master your animal, you can move onto Mummies and Babies matching animal families together.
-We have also discovered the Little Bus Lotto Mini Game which is ideal to help enhance their memory skills.
+Orchard Toys have lots of similar items to these so once you have master your animal, you can move onto Mummies and Babies matching animal families together which are really fun games.
+We have also discovered the Little Bus Lotto Mini Game which is an ideal memory game.
 Oh and don’t forget to sing along to wheels on the bus whilst you are playing it.
 Can you tell we sing along to everything!

 Giant Road Puzzle